A Lively Beginning

 The early framework declared Broads to be a nonprofit, social organization dedicated to the protection, use, and enjoyment of the wilderness (designated, proposed, or imagined).

 The early days were informal—there were no dues.
 To become a member you just had to declare yourself one, and then you could buy a T-shirt to proclaim it to the rest of the world.
 The point was to have fun while doing what you were passionate about.

 The Broads sat around kitchen tables and brainstormed.
 The plan was to spend their time and energies on action protecting wilderness, not creating a formal organization with a paid staff.

 By 1993, with a growing membership and expenses, the board decided to institute annual dues—though payment was still optional.
 In 1994, it became necessary to hire a staff person to keep the membership database, publish the newsletter, Broadsides, and handle public relations.
 Broads was on its way to becoming a cohesive organization.

-Today, Broads has a small staff and our ranks have grown to more than 5,000 members and supporters.
-There are 36 Broadbands (chapters) in 15 states across the United States dedicated to local and national wilderness issues.
-Our members include men (Great Old Bros) and younger women too.
+Today, Broads has a small staff and our ranks have grown to more than 8,500 members and supporters.
+There are nearly 40 Broadbands (chapters) in 17 states across the country dedicated to local and national wilderness issues.
+Our members include men (Great Old Bros) and younger women, too.